-What if we could shut off the phones, stop the interruptions, and put the fires on temporary hold for an uninterrupted afternoon.
-What if, during that time, you sat in a room with the key people in your business and two or three successful outside business people, who had expertise in areas helpful to you.
-The discussion is focused on improving your business, achieving your goals, meeting the challenges in your business, brainstorm ideas unique to your situation to meet those challenges, refine your vision of your business, identify action steps to execute those ideas, and follow up on ideas from earlier meetings.
+What if we could shut off the phones, stop the interruptions, and put the fires on temporary hold for an uninterrupted afternoon?
+What if, during that time, you sat in a room with the key people in your business and two or three successful outside business people, who had expertise in areas helpful to you?
+The discussion would focus on improving your business, achieving your goals, meeting the challenges in your business, brainstorm ideas unique to your situation to meet those challenges, refine your vision of your business, identify action steps to execute those ideas, and follow up on ideas from earlier meetings.
 In short, a professional focus on your business.

 How would you benefit from that type of meeting?

 Recently, a friend told me that two years ago his business broke even, but in the last year his business earned $1 million profit.
 Same people, same business, same product, what was the difference?
 Focus.
 In the second year—by focusing on the core business—guided by the Advisory Board, by being mindful and aware of what the business was doing (and what it should be doing), profits increased by $1 million!

 That $1 million meant huge bonuses for the owner and for his sons (who are active in the business); relief from the “will I make payroll” worry; the comfort of an equity cushion in a tough economy.
 Most important, it meant the comfort of knowing that the business is “hitting on all cylinders” – he has figured out a way of doing business which virtually guarantees that the business will successfully meet its challenges, today and in the future.
 This “way of doing business” is focus, and the way to achieve focus is the Advisory Board.